Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws: Experiments

-\paragraph{Knowledge Capacity Experiment Setup.} The random number dataset has two parameters $n$ and $k$ as we explained in Section~\ref{subsec:knowledge-capacity-measurement}.
-The $n$ is chosen based on the default vocabulary size of our transformer training pipeline and does not have a specific meaning.
-We use $n=50257$.
+\paragraph{Random Sequence Data Setup.} For the knowledge capacity experiment, we construct a high-entropy random number corpus parameterized by $(n,k)$ as in Section~\ref{subsec:knowledge-capacity-measurement}.
+The $n$ is chosen based on the default vocabulary size of our transformer training pipeline and does not have a specific meaning; we use $n = 50257$.
 The $k$ is chosen to be sufficiently large so that the dataset contains enough information entropy.
-Prior research \cite{allen2024physics} established that approximately 2 bits of information can be stored per model parameter.
-With our smallest model containing 5M parameters, we designed experiments to store approximately 10M bits of information (aligning with the 2 bits per parameter capacity), requiring a sequence length of approximately $k=640,000$ random numbers.
-We established four baseline models with increasing parameter counts (5M, 10M, 15M, and 20M).
-To investigate VLD effects, we implemented three distinct patterns on the smallest (5M) and largest (20M) baseline models: cycle (repetition of layer blocks), inverse cycle (inverse repetition of layer blocks), and sequence (repeated neighboring layers).
-For each pattern, we studied repetition factors of 1, 2, and 3, resulting in total computational depths of 1$\times$, 2$\times$, and 3$\times$ the original model depth.
-All models were trained to convergence on 8$\times$A100 GPUs using the Adam optimizer with a learning rate of 0.0002.
-After training, we input the training sequence to the LLM and computed the sum of entropy of the model's softmax outputs, then compared the total entropy of the dataset with this measured value.
-The difference, which is the $\Delta H$ we mentioned in Section~\ref{subsec:knowledge-capacity-measurement}, represents the amount of information successfully absorbed by the model.
+Prior research~\citep{allen2024physics} established that approximately $2$ bits of information can be stored per model parameter.
+With our smallest model containing 5M parameters, we designed experiments to store approximately 10M bits of information (aligning with the $2$ bits per parameter capacity), requiring a sequence length of approximately $k = 640{,}000$ random tokens.
+Training data examples consist of IID token IDs generated from $[0, 50256]$.